vsch/laravel-translation-manager/readme.md

 The Find command/button will look search for all php/twig files in the app directory, to see if they contain translation functions, and will try to extract the group/item names.
 The found keys will be added to the database, so they can be easily translated.
-This can be done through the webinterface, or via an Artisan command.
+This can be done through the web interface, or via an Artisan command.

     $ php artisan translations:find